JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 When this fallback happens, you have the following warning lines in your Gradle's build output:

 ```
-Could not perform incremental compilation: Could not connect to Kotlin compile daemon
+Failed to compile with Kotlin daemon: java.lang.RuntimeException: Could not connect to Kotlin compile daemon
-Could not connect to kotlin daemon.
-Using fallback strategy.
+[exception stacktrace]
+Using fallback strategy: Compile without Kotlin daemon
+Try ./gradlew --stop if this issue persists.
 ```

 However, a silent fallback to another strategy can consume a lot of system resources or lead to non-deterministic builds,